hail-is/hail/docs/MendelErrors.md

  - `-f | --fam <filename>` -- a [Plink .fam file](https://www.cog-genomics.org/plink2/formats#fam)
  - `-o | --output <fileroot>` -- a root name for output files

-*Note: currently all samples in the .fam file must have defined sex and exist in the variant data set.*

 The command
 ```
 mendelerrors -f trios.fam -o genomes